 Wherever you have humans or wildlife in contact with water, you have the potential for waterborne disease.
 Since E. coli is a naturally occurring bacteria found in warm-blooded animals, it is used as an indicator for other harmful bacteria and viruses in the water environment.
 Humans naturally affect water quality by land use practices (agricultural, residential, wastewater etc.), recreational use (swimming, fishing, boating etc.), and drinking water withdrawal and treatment.
 Major waterborne diseases include dysentery, Hepatitis A and bacterial and viral gastroenteritis (E. coli).
 Monitoring for these bacteria is a vital component to public health.
 While fecal coliform, E. coli, does not necessarily cause disease, it is an indicator of disease-causing organisms.
 Learn more.

 We are not able to test for Algae.
 IDEM is one of the few locations that do, they however are only able to test designated state locations.
-Citizen’s water does tests different types of algae and have agreed to notify your Fishers’s Health Dept. in cases of problematic concerns.
+Citizen’s Water does tests different types of algae and have agreed to notify Fishers Health Department in cases of problematic concerns.
 Notification will be made at that time.

 Posted Sample Waterway Areas

 |10800 Florida Rd.||Fall Creeks first comes into Fishers|

 |Fall Creek at Canal Place||14400 Geist Ridge Dr.||Fall Creek starts to empty into Geist.|

 |Geist Reservoir||10999 Olio Rd.||Geist Boat Ramp|